jhudsl/tidyversecourse/docs/04-dataviz.md

 ## #   spending_capita <dbl>
 ```

 As a reminder, we have state level data, broken down by year and type of insurance.
 For each, we have the total number of individuals who have health care coverage (`tot_coverage`), the amount spent on coverage (`tot_spending`), the proportion of individuals covered (`prop_coverage`), and the amount spent per capita (`spending_capita`).
-Additionally, we have the state name (`Location`), the two letter state abbreviation  (`abb`) and the region of the United States where the state is located (`region`).
+Additionally, we have the state name (`Location`), the two letter state abbreviation  (`abb`), and the region of the United States where the state is located (`region`).
 Let's get visualizing!

 #### Exploratory Data Analysis (EDA)

 To first get a sense of what information we do and do not have, the `visdat` package can be very helpful.
-This package uses `ggplot2` to visualize missingness in a data frame.
-For example, `vis_dat()` takes the data frame as an input and visualizes the observations on the left and the variables across the top.
+This package uses `ggplot2` to visualize missingness in a dataframe.
+For example, `vis_dat()` takes the dataframe as an input and visualizes the observations on the left and the variables across the top.
 Solid colors indicate that a value is present.
 Each type of variable is represented by a different color.
 Grey lines indicate missing values.

 ```r